firebird631/siis/README.md

 psql -h localhost -U root -W -p 5432
 ```

-Or using local unix socket :
+If you are using a local unix socket :

 ```
 psql -U root -W
 ```

-Then in psql CLI :
+Then in the psql CLI (you can define another username or password) :

 ```
 CREATE DATABASE siis;